nas-tay/ITGIRLSCHOOL/README.md

 This repository contains my home assignments from Front-end course in [ITGIRLSCHOOL](https://itgirlschool.com).

-Check out the [link](https://nas-tay.github.io/ITGIRLSCHOOL/) to see the websites I made :)
+Check out the [link](https://nas-tay.github.io/ITGIRLSCHOOL/) to see the pages I made :)